VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/navigation.md

 const { openBlade } = useBladeNavigation();
 ```

-To navigate to a module or open a new blade, utilize the `openBlade` method.
+To navigate to a module or open a new blade, utilize the async `openBlade` method.
 Pass the blade component you wish to navigate to as an argument.

 Additionally, you can provide parameters, options, and two types of callbacks, namely `onOpen` and `onClose`, which execute when the blade is opened or closed, respectively: